PostHog/posthog.com/contents/blog/learnings-from-elon.md

 Third, we grow by shipping, not by hiring salespeople.
 This means we need to optimize for long term shipping speed.
 If we set artificial feature-focused deadlines, we’ll speed up in the short run, but will incur technical debt and hurt our long term growth rate.

-To broaden this lesson, I think you need to either be all in on working 28 hours a day, 9 days a week with a bunch of 20 year olds, or you should focus on a smaller, more experienced team.
+To broaden this lesson, to find startup success, I think you need to either be all in on working 28 hours a day, 9 days a week with a bunch of 20 year olds, or you should focus on a smaller, more experienced team.
 The former suits artificial deadlines, the latter sees them as a bad thing.

 ## Product drives marketing and sales